dragome/dragome-sdk/doc/callback-evictor.md

 ----------
 ###How can I use it?

-First of all you need to configure a yout environment to add Callback Evictor plugin.
+First of all you need to configure your environment to add Callback Evictor plugin.

 ``` Java